codalogic/Aarch64-Experiments/060-puthex/README.md

 ```

 Now here's a neat Aarch64 instruction!
 We want the highest
-order byte to be processed first.
+order byte to be processed and displayed first.
 We therefore use the
 `rev` instruction to reverse the order of the bytes in our
 input register.
 If the input was `0x0123456789abcdef` the
 result would be `0xefcdab8967452301`.